Sleep Support Consultations

 - Gain clarity and understanding of the possible underlying influences on sleep disturbances and behaviors;

-- Time for in-depth discussion of the assessment that will support understanding of the appropriate way forward; .
+- Time for in-depth discussion of the assessment that will support understanding of the appropriate way forward (2 hour consultation provides more time for this)

-- This option is also ideal for toddler/preschooler behavioural difficulties.
+- Consultations are also ideal for toddler/preschooler behavioural difficulties.

 - After the 1st consultation, follow up support is offered in shorter chats (30 / 45 / 60 minutes).

-- The consultation fee includes a email review of the consultation including specific review of the assessment and suggested steps forward as well as links, articles and handouts.
+- The consultation fee includes a email review of the consultation including specific review of the assessment, appropriate foundations and approaches as well as links, articles and handouts.

 I send an overview of the consultation by email, however my support does not include detailed / full sleep plans or email support because I don't work with behavioural approaches; my approach is typically progressive based on baby/child's progression, and a series of support chats is often powerful in supporting the resolution of tricky sleep issues and problematic behaviors.

 Referrals to other therapists: